bencline1/Allpix_GaAs/doc/usermanual/testing.md

 <span>make cppcheck</span>
 :   runs the `cppcheck` command for additional static code analysis.
 The
     output is stored in the file `cppcheckresults.xml` in XML2.0 format.
+    !!! note
-    It should be noted that some of the issues reported by the tool are to be considered false positives.
+	    Some of the issues reported by the tool are to be considered false positives.

 <span>make cppcheck-html</span>
 :   compiles a HTML report from the defects list gathered by